 Our focus on the development of digital solutions for the process industry means that the majority of the expense is accounted for by innovations in digitalization.
 Bilfinger Digital Next, which began operations in the previous year, develops new solutions such as the comprehensive digitalization concept BCAP (Bilfinger Connected Asset Performance) as well as a digital IOT platform for production and successfully launched these products on the market in 2019.
 The company supported the operating units with their digitalization projects, which included the knowledge platform Industrial Tube as well as an asset tracking solution.
-It also advised Bilfinger customers in connection with their digital trans-
+It also advised Bilfinger customers in connection with their digital transformations and was able to successfully introduce the newly developed digital solutions with both existing customers and new customers.